mendix/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 ## 1 Introduction

-The [Amazon Bedrock]([#needs-link]) connector enables you to enrich your Mendix app with generative AI capabilities by connecting it to [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+The [Amazon Bedrock](https://marketplace.mendix.com/link/component/215042) connector enables you to enrich your Mendix app with generative AI capabilities by connecting it to [Amazon Bedrock](https://aws.amazon.com/bedrock/).

-{{% alert color="info" %}}
-The Amazon Bedrock service is currently in preview, which means it is only available to selected users.
-For more information, refer to the Amazon service documentation.
-{{% /alert %}}

 ### 1.1 Typical Use Cases